 I have a PhD from SOAS, University of London, Master of Architecture and BSc Architecture degrees from the Kwame Nkrumah University of Science and Technology (KNUST), and an MSc in African Studies from The University of Oxford.
 My previous research has explored the positioning of Ghanaian architects in the modernist movement; Asante architectural identity; and social acceptance of earth building in urban areas.

-My writing and creative outputs have been published on a number of platforms including Al Jazeera, African Affairs Journal, Burning House Press, Africa Is A Country, Curator: The Museum Journal, Triennial of Photography, Hamburg, and The Metropole
+My writing and creative outputs have been published on a number of platforms including Al Jazeera, African Affairs Journal, Burning House Press, Africa Is A Country, Curator: The Museum Journal, Triennial of Photography, Hamburg, and The Metropole.
+My design and research have been exhibited at the Brunei Gallery in London and featured in BBC News, Citi Newsroom, The Republic Journal, and Off To Magazine.

 I curate adansisɛm - an architecture collective that documents Ghanaian architecture theory, research and practice, and run accra archive - a digital archive of Ghanaian architecture.
 I also co-founded and run sociarchi - a social architectural enterprise that advocates for, and provides architectural services to people who ordinarily cannot afford architects, and am the current president of the Docomomo Accra Chapter.